apundhir/advanced_rag_knowledge_engine/README.md

   - Baseline avg ≈ 0.536
   - Advanced avg ≈ 0.273

 Interpretation: The proxy metric can be noisy on tiny datasets and without domain-rich sources.
 The advanced pipeline generally shines with realistic corpora, where HyDE and re-ranking reduce retrieval noise.
-For a leadership-grade showcase, integrate a richer evaluation set and enable RAGAS to report:
+For more robust evaluation, expand the dataset and enable RAGAS to report:
 - Faithfulness (hallucination/contradiction)
 - Answer relevancy
 - Context precision